Would you like to start your first project that includes the generation of a high-quality reference genome?

 Sampling collections should comply with the local and EU regulations.
 Make sure to have all the required permissions authorising collecting, exporting and sequencing species with open access data deposition before the collection of the species.

 i.
 ABS - Nagoya: The Nagoya Protocol is an international agreement that was adopted in 2010 as a supplementary agreement to the Convention on Biological Diversity.
-The Nagoya Protocol sets out rules and procedures regarding the access to genetic resources, and the sharing of the benefits derived from their utilization.
-It also provides guidance on how to ensure the fair and equitable sharing of the benefits arising from the utilization of traditional knowledge associated with genetic resources.
+The Nagoya Protocol sets out rules and procedures regarding the access to genetic resources, and the sharing of the benefits derived from their usage.
+It also provides guidance on how to ensure the fair and equitable sharing of the benefits arising from the utilisation of traditional knowledge associated with genetic resources.
 The Protocol has been ratified by over 100 countries, and has been widely praised as an effective tool for promoting the conservation and sustainable use of biological diversity.
+To proceed, researchers should first verify whether their country has signed the relevant agreement, and subsequently, they should reach out to the designated focal point.
+Researchers should outline their intentions to conduct genome sequencing and subsequent release, while also requesting the necessary permit.

 ii.
 Sample collection permit: It grants permission to the holder to collect wildlife samples, with the understanding that all samples are used for scientific research and educational purposes only.
-The holder of this permit must abide by all applicable federal, state, and local laws in the collection of wildlife samples.
+The holder of this permit must abide by all applicable international, national, and local legislation in the collection of wildlife samples.
 No sample may be collected without prior approval from the relevant authority.
-Some general rules:
+Some general rules, with more detailed information presented in the ERGA Sampling Code of Conduct:

 b.
 Traditional Knowledge and Biocultural labels